gabicavalcante/blog/content/cv/index.md

 <!--more-->

-Graduated in Information Technology at the Federal University of Rio Grande do Norte (UFRN) with Sandwich Degree (2015-2016) fulled funded in France (Polytech Nice Sophia) by the exchange program BRAFITEC.
-Undergraduate in progress in Computer Science at UFRN.
+I hold a BSc in Information Technology from Universidade Federal do Rio Grande do Norte (UFRN), Natal, Brazil, obtained in 2018.
+During the 2015-2016 academic year, I was awarded a scholarship by the BRAFITEC exchange program, and studied at Polytech Nice Sophia, France.
+Currently, I am an undergraduate in Computer Science at UFRN, planning on enrolling as an M.Sc. student.

 Areas of interest include Self-adaptive Systems, Data Science, Automatization, Tests, Quality Engineer.
 I am also a of the founder of PyLadies of Brasil.